HemanthNagaraj04/NewsApp-CANTILEVER/README.md

-# 📰 News App (Still under development)
+# 📰 News App

-A modern and responsive News App built with **React**, **Vite**, and **Tailwind CSS**, powered by the [NewsAPI](https://newsapi.org/).
-Users can browse top news across categories, search for specific topics, and sign in with Google using Firebase authentication.
+A responsive React-based news application that allows users to browse the latest news by category, search for specific topics (coming soon), and log in with Auth0 authentication.
+Built with Tailwind CSS for modern styling and React Toastify for notifications.

 ---

-## 🚀 Features
+## ✨ Features

+- 🔒 Auth0 Login/Logout
-- 🔍 Search news articles
+- 🧭 Category-based news filtering
-- 🌍 Browse by categories (India, World, Tech, etc.)
+- 📱 Mobile-friendly with hamburger menu
+- 💬 Toast notifications for login feedback
-- 📱 Responsive UI with Tailwind CSS
+- 🎨 Tailwind CSS styling
-- 🔐 Google Sign-In via Firebase Auth
-- ⚡ Built with Vite for fast performance
+- 🔍 Search functionality (coming soon)

 ---

 ## 🛠️ Tech Stack

 - **React**
-- **Vite**
 - **Tailwind CSS**
+- **Auth0**
-- **Firebase Auth**
+- **React Toastify**
 - **NewsAPI**

----